sameermeher/aws-bootcamp-cruddur-2023/journal/week1.md

     <<TODO>>
     ```
 4. **Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes**
 To complete this task, I lauched an EC2 instance (t2.micro), attached a Security Group (with Inbound Rule allowed from source '0.0.0.0/0').
-As I wanted the Docker already installed in the lauched EC2 instance, I added the user-data.
+As I wanted Docker pre-installed in the lauched EC2 instance, I added the instructions in the user-data.
 User Data Code -
     ```
     #! /bin/sh